xaviertquinn/xaviertquinn.github.io/solarsystem.md

 <img src="images/carbon 12 ss.png?raw=true" width="400"/>

-Mid-Earth had the most satellite classifications with 10 satellites, followed closely by Hyper-Jupiter at 7 satellites and Sub-Jupiter at 6.
+Mid-Earth had the most  classifications with 10 planets and satellites, followed closely by Hyper-Jupiter at 7 and Sub-Jupiter at 6.

 <img src="images/12 ss.png?raw=true" width="350"/>